From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 Cuzama cenotes

 Since the time I was there, they have opened more cenotes.
-But these below are the first three that you could visit in Cuzama.
+But these are the first three that you could visit in Cuzama.

 Having said that, I am going to give you the information just because I went to check it out.